magicmq/pyspigot-documentation/writingscripts.md

 - `script-load-delay`: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts.
 For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts.

 Of course, scripts can also be manually loaded using `/pyspigot load <scriptname>` if you want to load/enable a script after server start/plugin load.

+## Start and Stop Functions

+There are two special functions you may include in your PySpigot scripts: `start` and `stop`.
+Both take no parameters.

+If a `start` function is defined in your script, it will be called by PySpigot when the script starts.

+If a `stop` function is defined in your script, it will be called by PySpigot when your script is stopped/unloaded.

+?> Both `start` and `stop` are optional, you do not need to define them in your script if they are not needed.

 ## PySpigot's Managers